Garvitx/assigment-node/Readme.md

-Here’s an updated `README.md` without mentioning the backend specifics, focusing solely on the frontend and providing instructions to replace headers if the API integration stops working.

----

 # Searchify - Real-Time Search Suggestion Interface

 **Searchify** is a web application that provides real-time search suggestions from the Zepto API.
 Built with React, TypeScript, and Tailwind CSS, it offers a responsive, user-friendly interface with performance optimizations and bonus features like dark mode and voice input.